pbashivan/EEGLearn/README.md

 If you are using this code please cite our paper.

-Bashivan, Pouya, et al. "Learning Representations from EEG with Deep Recurrent-Convolutional Neural Networks." arXiv preprint arXiv:1511.06448 (2015).
+Bashivan, Pouya, et al. "Learning Representations from EEG with Deep Recurrent-Convolutional Neural Networks."
+International conference on learning representations (2016).

 http://arxiv.org/abs/1511.06448